Vehicle Repossession Laws in Georgia

 The Automatic Stay

-The first step is to get your situation evaluated at once, and get the help you need to determine the best way to resolve the problem before it turns into a disaster.
-My firm, Cherney Law Firm LLC, is prepared to assist you to get your repossession problem resolved.
+The first step is to get your situation evaluated at once and get the help you need to determine the best way to resolve the problem before it turns into a disaster.
+My firm, Cherney Law Firm LLC, is prepared to assist you in getting your repossession problem resolved.
 Whether filing for bankruptcy is the best solution or an alternative would better work for you, you need to do something effective immediately.

 Stop Repossession In Georgia: Get the Help You Need

 The automatic stay is a temporary solution while the resolution is worked out.
 The skill of your attorney can make all the difference, as negotiations with the lender must take place.
 There could be opportunities to allow your overdue payments to be forgiven or at least added to the end of the loan so that you can still keep your possessions.

 In many cases, after filing for bankruptcy, there is enough money available to keep payments current, as unsecured consumer debt is discharged, leaving more for you to manage your day-to-day expenses.
 I assist my clients in making arrangements that are to their benefit, including issues involving car payments and managing a repossession action.